pythonph/pycon-organizer-manual/coc.md

 ## Rationale

-PyCon is a community conference where attendees are from different parts of life.
+PyCon is a community conference where attendees are from different walks of life.
 To accomodate this diversity, the organizers must prepare an environment where participants will feel safe and respected, regardless of their gender, personal belief, or opinions.
-This is to promote colaboration and a spirit of community.
+This is to promote collaboration and a spirit of community.

 In an unfortunate event where someone is harrassed during the event (or due to connections formed during the conference), the Code of Conduct can be used as grounds for any actions the leaders will decide.
 On minor offenses, the offender can be warned or escorted out of the coference.
 On major offenses, Python.Ph will blacklist the offender from future events.